Ayngie/assignment-typescript-Webshop-VackraMaltiderAB/README.md

+OBS!
 Changed repo-name due to existing actual company with old project name for the fictitious webshop.

 ---